Transform Your Relationship With Your Mother

-If you liked Boundaries, you'll love Difficult Mothers, Adult Daughters
+If you liked Melody Beattie's Codependent No More or Henry Cloud's Boundaries, you'll love Difficult Mothers, Adult Daughters

+Difficult mother?
 The best news on the planet is that your mother doesn't have to change in order for you to be happy.
 In fact, author Karen C.L.
-Anderson will take it a step further and say, your difficult mother doesn't have to change in order for you to be free, peaceful, contented, and joyful.
+Anderson will take it a step further and say, your difficult mother doesn't have to change in order for you to be free, peaceful, content, and joyful.

 Narcissistic mother?
-You can emotionally separate without guilt: Inspired by her own journey, Anderson's Difficult Mothers, Adult Daughters: A Guide For Separation, Liberation & Inspiration shows women how to emotionally separate from their difficult mothers without guilt and anxiety so they can finally create a life based on their own values, desires, needs, and preferences.
-Not to mention being able to like and respect themselves during the process.
+You can emotionally separate without guilt.
+Inspired by her own journey, Anderson's Difficult Mothers, Adult Daughters shows women how to emotionally separate from their difficult mothers without guilt and anxiety, so they can finally create a life based on their own values, desires, needs, and preferences.

-Learn through the experiences of others: Through personal stories and experiences, practical tools that can be used right away to feel better, and journal prompts; Anderson compassionately leads women who struggle in their relationships with their difficult mothers through a process of self-awareness and understanding.
-Anderson's work with hundreds of women and her own personal work have resulted in profound growth and transformation.
-Anderson knows the results are nothing short of miraculous.
+Learn through the experiences of others: The book is filled with personal stories and experiences, practical tools, and journal prompts that can be used now to feel better.
+Anderson compassionately leads women struggling in their relationships with their difficult mothers through a process of self-awareness and understanding.
+Karen's experience with hundreds of women has resulted in cases of profound growth and transformation.

 What you'll learn inside this book:

-- Why mothers and daughters tend to have difficult relationships
+- Why mothers and daughters can have difficult relationships

 - The art of creating, articulating, and maintaining impeccable boundaries

-- How to "re-mother" yourself and acknowledge, honor, and meet your own preferences and needs
+- How to "re-mother" yourself and acknowledge, honor, and meet your needs